HeRAMS-WHO/herams-i18n/docs/index.rst

 	- to change the colors of a map or a chart; and
 	- to rename the element.

-  .. note: See the section `below <#add-a-new-element-to-a-page>`_ for further details on how to create and modify dashboard elements.
+  .. note: See the section `below <#create-a-dashboard-element>`__ for further details on how to create and modify dashboard elements.

 4. Save your changes by clicking the |update-element| button.